Omitting types in logic of metric structures: Preliminaries

 \subsubsection{The set of omissible complete types is Borel}

-A type is omissible in a model of~$\bfT$ if and only if there exists a countable metric space with interpretations for all symbols in $L$ whose completion is a model of $\bfT$ (the original set is not literally a model since its universe is not necessarily a complete metric space) such that no Cauchy sequence of its elements has a limit that realizes~$\bt$ (equivalently, no subset of this set realizes type $\bt_\omega$ as defined in \S\ref{S.pomega}).
-This condition is $\bSigma^1_2$, but by the following well-known result under additional assumptions it is Borel.

-In the following proposition we consider the logic topology on the space of all complete theories in a fixed separable language $L$.
-For $n\in \bbN$ consider the space of pairs $(\bfT,\bt)$ where $\bfT$ is an $L$-theory and $\bt$ is a complete $n$-type over $\bfT$ with respect to the logic topology defined before Lemma~\ref{L.d.Borel}.
+The set of $n$-types $\bt$ omissible in a model of a theory $\bfT$ is $\bSigma^1_2$ (see Proposition~\ref{P.Sigma-1-2}).
+We consider the logic topology on the space of all complete theories in a fixed countable language $L$ (\S\ref{S.Borel.types}).
+For $n\in \omega$ consider the space of pairs $(\bfT,\bt)$ where $\bfT$ is an $L$-theory and $\bt$ is a complete $n$-type over $\bfT$ with respect to the logic topology defined in \S\ref{S.Pairs}.

-\begin{prop} For every $n\in \bbN$ the following sets are Borel. \begin{enumerate} \item The set of all pairs $(\bfT,\bt)$ such that $\bfT$ is a complete theory and $\bt$ is a complete $n$-type realized in every model of~$\bfT$. \item The set of all pairs such that $\bfT$ is a theory and $\bt$ is an $n$-type realized in some model of~$\bfT$. \end{enumerate} \end{prop}
+\begin{prop} Fix $n\in \omega$. \begin{enumerate} \item The set of all pairs $(\bfT,\bt)$ such that $\bfT$ is a complete theory and $\bt$ is a complete $n$-type realized in every model of~$\bfT$ is Borel. \item The set of all pairs $(\bfT,\bt)$ such that $\bfT$ is a theory and $\bt$ is a not necessarily complete $n$-type realized in some model of~$\bfT$ is closed. \end{enumerate} \end{prop}

 \begin{proof} (1) By the Omitting Types Theorem (\cite[\S 12]{BYBHU}, \cite{Ha:Continuous}, or Corollary~\ref{C.Omitting}) type $\bt$ has to be realized in every model of $\bfT$ if and only if it is principal (principal types were defined in \S\ref{S.Principal}).